gkosharov/multi-action-api-middleware/README.md

 ## Usage

-An example action creator for a descriptor of parallel actions dispatched on success
+An example action creator for a descriptor of parallel actions dispatched on success:

 ```
 import { CALL_API } from 'multi-action-api-middleware'